thetisproject/thetis/docs/source/model_formulation_3d.rst

 Table 5. *Supported 3D time integrators.*

-The 2D and 3D time steps can be set via :py:attr:`.ModelOptions.dt` and :py:attr:`.ModelOptions.dt_2d` options.
+The 2D and 3D time steps can be set via :py:attr:`.ModelOptions.timestep` and :py:attr:`.ModelOptions.timestep_2d` options.
 The 2D mode can be treated either implicitly or explicitly.
 In case of an implicit 2D mode, the 2D time step is equal to the 3D time step and ``dt_2d`` option is ignored.